7.4 Radio’s Impact on Culture

 Radio and the Development of Popular Music

 Radio’s impact on music remains one of its most enduring legacies.
-Before radio, most popular songs would spread through piano sheet music or word of mouth.
+Before the advent of radio, most popular songs would spread through piano sheet music or word of mouth.
 This necessarily limited the types of music that could gain national prominence.
-Although recording technology had also emerged several decades before radio, music played live over the radio sounded better than it did on a record played at home.
+Although recording technology had also emerged several decades before radio, music played live over the radio sounded better than it did when played on a record at home.
 Live music performances thus became a staple of early radio.
-Many performance venues had their own radio transmitters to broadcast live shows—for example, Harlem’s Cotton Club broadcast performances that CBS picked up and broadcast nationwide.
+Many performance venues had their radio transmitters to broadcast live shows—for example, Harlem’s Cotton Club broadcast performances that CBS picked up and broadcast nationwide.

 Radio networks mainly played swing jazz, giving the bands and their leaders a widespread audience.
-Popular bandleaders including Duke Ellington, Benny Goodman, and Tommy Dorsey and their jazz bands became nationally famous through their radio performances, and a host of other jazz musicians flourished as radio made the genre nationally popular (Wald, 2009).
+Popular bandleaders, including Duke Ellington, Benny Goodman, and Tommy Dorsey, and their jazz bands gained national fame through their radio performances.
+In contrast, a host of other jazz musicians flourished as radio made the genre increasingly popular nationwide (Wald, 2009).
 National networks also played classical music.
 Often presented in an educational context, this programming had a different tenor than did dance-band programming.
-NBC promoted the genre through shows such as the Music Appreciation Hour, which sought to educate both young people and the general public on the nuances of classical music (Howe, 2003).
-It created the NBC Symphony Orchestra, a 92-piece band under the direction of famed conductor Arturo Toscanini.
+NBC promoted the genre through shows such as Music Appreciation Hour, which sought to educate both young people and the general public on the nuances of classical music (Howe, 2003).
+It established the NBC Symphony Orchestra, a 92-piece ensemble under the direction of the renowned conductor Arturo Toscanini.
 The orchestra delivered its first performance in 1937 and became so popular that Toscanini stayed on as conductor for 17 years (Horowitz, 2005).
 The Metropolitan Opera also enjoyed great popularity; its broadcasts in the early 1930s had an audience of 9 million listeners (Horowitz, 2005).

 Regional Sounds Take Hold